 Many Europeans, including Italians, get around a month of vacation each summer.
 This is often in August.
 If you have ever been to an Italian beach in August you might believe that every last person on the island spends their vacation there.

-Yes, August is crowded on the beaches of Italy.
+Yes, August Italy.

 Remember how I said earlier that a day trip to an Italian beach in August is not always a good idea, no matter how fun it may sound?
 This is why.
 This is why so many people spend weeks at the beach every summer.